You must wear full 'academic dress' for your ceremony. This consists of:

 The colour and style of your hood indicates what sort of qualification you are receiving: for example red/grey for a BA or red/blue for a BSc.

 You order your academic dress from our supplier Ede and Ravenscroft before the ceremony and collect it on campus from the Charles Wilson Sports Hall on the day.
-You must order your gown by Sunday 11 December 2022 for January 2023 ceremonies.
+The deadline to order your gown for July 2023 is Sunday 18 June 2023.
+Information about hiring your gown is in the invite letter emailed out to you.
 If you do not order your academic dress in time, it won't be available on the day and you will not be able to take part in the ceremony (you will still receive your degree.)

 You can wear your mortarboard throughout the day, and you will want to wear it for your official photos.
 But during the ceremony itself, we ask you to hold it and to leave it on your seat as you walk across the stage.Please don't throw your mortarboard in the air - it's got corners which could prove to be a hazard to people nearby.